Virtual Commencement Speaker Danielle Shoots Shares Lessons Learned as Teen Mom

 Growing up, Danielle Shoots was a straight-A student who kept busy with extracurriculars like the Future Business Leaders of America.
-When teachers encouraged her to join a basketball team, she knew she wanted to dance, so she started her dance own team that performed at the elementary basketball games, eventually becoming a dancer putting in 40 hours a week.
+When teachers encouraged her to join a basketball team, she knew she wanted to dance, so she started her own dance team, which performed at the elementary basketball games.
+She continued to dance, putting in roughly 40 hours a week.
 Shoots was strong-willed with a rebellious spirit.

 At 16 years old, she got pregnant with her first child, a son.
 Determined not to become a statistic, Shoots graduated high school, was considered emancipated from her parents, received additional financial aid, and enrolled at the University of Colorado Colorado Springs in her hometown.
 After applying for and receiving one of the most prestigious scholarships, the Governor’s Opportunity Scholarship, she moved to Denver with her soon-to-be husband and enrolled at the University of Colorado Denver.